As a newbie in the world of astronomy, you would probably be thinking of telescope right away and beam with excitement.

 Aside from the obvious fact that telescopes generally need tripods, binoculars tend to show better image due to the fact that since you are using both eyes, you see objects in 3D.
 Plus the light gathering capability of binoculars is said to be around 30% higher than those of telescopes, all other things being constant.

 When you purchased this big baby, you may end up getting the ones that are not yet collimated but don’t worry.

-It is fairly simple to adjust using the center focus knob found in between the tube.
+The Porro prism 15x magnification field glass provided by the SkyMasters is great for up-close nature and scenic viewing.
 A simple explanation about Porro prism is that the eyepieces are near each other and the objective lenses are far apart.
 Prisms are critical in increasing the magnification of the eyepiece but without needing to add to the length of the binocular tube.

 And the prism glass is said to be BAK4 but I am not really sure if it’s a SchottBAK4 which is considered high-end or the Chinese version which is slightly lower in terms of refractive index rate but still better than the BAK7.